The Massive Dirac Equation in the Kerr Geometry: Separability in Eddington-Finkelstein-type Coordinates and Asymptotics

 \subsection{Asymptotic Analysis of the Radial Solution at Infinity}

-Following the approach of \cite{FKSM3}, we derive the asymptotic solution of the radial system (\ref{Tradeq0}) for $r \rightarrow \infty$ and examine its decay.
-This solution is required (in addition to the asymptotics at the event and the Cauchy horizon, which are determined in the subsequent subsections), e.g., for a description of the scattering process of Dirac waves by the gravitational field of a Kerr black hole (cf.\ Section \ref{Sec4}) and for the construction of a functional analytic integral representation of the Dirac propagator \cite{RF}.
-We begin by expressing (\ref{Tradeq0}) in terms of the Regge-Wheeler coordinate
+Following the approach of \cite{FKSM3}, we derive the asymptotic solution of the radial system (\ref{Tradeq0}) for $r \rightarrow \infty$ and examine the decay of the associated error.
+This solution, in addition to the radial asymptotics at the event and the Cauchy horizon, can be used to describe the scattering process of Dirac particles by the gravitational field of a rotating Kerr black hole (cf.\ Section \ref{Sec4}) and for the construction of an integral spectral representation of the Dirac propagator \cite{RF}, both in horizon-penetrating coordinates.
+We begin by expressing the radial system (\ref{Tradeq0}) in terms of the Regge--Wheeler coordinate